ptorru/octoml-cli-tutorials/tutorials/README.md

 ./setup.sh
 ```

-> Note: The following steps assume that your current working directory is one of the listed example model dirs above.
-Let's `cd` into the `vision` repository for example.

-6. Change Directory into the vision tutorial:
+6. Navigate to the vision directory:
 ```
 $ cd vision
 $ ls
 cat_input_images/  critterblock.onnx  octoml.yaml  run.py
 ```
+> Note: These steps can be completed with any of the example model dirs provided.
+Here we have decided to `cd` into the `vision` dir.

 ## Local inference without a container